The God of the Impossible

 IV.
 The Outcome of a Red Sea Experience

 If you know the Scriptural account in the Book of Exodus, then you know that the people followed Moses' advice.
 They stood still and witnessed the salvation of the Lord.
 The Lord, through Moses, parted the Red Sea and all of the Israelites went through on dry ground.
-When the Egyptian army pursued them, the Lord closed up the Sea and they all drowned.
+When the Egyptian army pursued them, the Lord closed up the Sea and the army all drowned.
 God took care of His people, leading them to praise His name in song (Exodus 14,15).

 Now the Lord never promises that things will always turn out like this.
 Sometimes He chooses to allow us to experience tragedy.
 Sometimes loved ones die.
 At times jobs are lost, no matter how hard we pray.
 What God does promise is that He will never leave us nor forsake us.
 He also promises that everything that happens to us, happens for a reason.
 In Romans 8:28, 29 he says: